-Bakong, which are prawns common in the Tonlé Sap and Mekong rivers, are typically grilled.
+Bakong, which are prawns common in the Tonle Sap and Mekong rivers, are typically grilled.
 This recipe, served with a kroeung, or sauce, is an elaboration on the traditional preparation.

-5 dried New Mexican chiles, stems removed
+- 5 dried New Mexican chiles, stems removed

-5 cloves garlic, peeled
+- 5 cloves garlic, peeled

-1 bunch fresh cilantro, stems chopped,
+- 1 bunch fresh cilantro, stems chopped, leaves reserved for garnish

-1/2 tsp. turmeric
+- 1⁄2 tsp. turmeric

 - 1 (2") piece galangal, peeled and coarsely chopped

-1 4'' piece lesser galangal
+- 1 (4'') piece lesser galangal

-2 stalks fresh lemongrass, trimmed and
+- 2 stalks fresh lemongrass, trimmed and coarsely chopped

-2 tsp. shrimp paste
+- 2 tsp. shrimp paste

-1/2 cup coconut milk
+- 1⁄2 cup coconut milk

-2 tbsp. sugar
+- 2 Tbsp. sugar

-1 tbsp. vegetable oil
+- 1 Tbsp. vegetable oil

-8 large freshwater prawns
+- 8 large freshwater prawns

-2 limes, quartered
+- 2 limes, quartered

-1. Rinse chiles, then place in a medium bowl.
+Rinse chiles, then place in a medium bowl.
 Cover with hot water and set aside until soft, about 15 minutes.
 Drain chiles and remove and discard veins and seeds.
 (It is best to wear rubber gloves when handling chiles because oils can irritate skin.)
 Place chiles in a blender with garlic, cilantro stems, turmeric, and both types of galangal.
-Add lemongrass, shrimp paste, coconut milk, tuk trey, sugar, and 1/4 cup water and purée until smooth.
+Add lemongrass, shrimp paste, coconut milk, tuk trey, sugar, and 1⁄4 cup water and purée until smooth.

-2. Preheat broiler.
+Preheat broiler.
 Heat oil in a small saucepan over medium-high heat.
 Carefully add chile mixture (it may spatter) and cook, stirring, until sauce thickens and turns brick red, 5–10 minutes.
 Set aside to cool.